Train seat: Transverse seating (Cross seats)

-In some countries, such as Japan, the alignment of seat pitch and window placement is considered integral in cars with cross seat.
-Designs also must consider factors such as seat rotation and table deployment from the walls.
+In some countries, such as Japan, the alignment of seat pitch and window placement is considered integral in cars with transverse seating.
+Designs must consider other factors, such as seat rotation and table deployment from the walls.

-On routes with a high number of tourists, cross seat is preferred over long seat.
+On services with a high number of tourists, transverse seating may be preferred over longitudinal seating because it generally provides more conventional seated accommodations.
 This creates a challenge in balancing tourism-oriented transport with regular commuting needs.